William Fairbanks: Biography

 Fairbanks was born Carl Ullman in St. Louis, Missouri, the son of Charles and Emma E. Ullman.
 His father was born in Bavaria, Germany, emigrated to the U.S. and became a naturalized citizen, and his mother was born in Illinois.
 His father was a dry goods merchant and his mother a saleslady at their store.
 At age 16, Carl worked as a clerk in a stationery store in St. Louis.
 He attended the St. Louis Military Academy.

 His first film role was as Capt.
 Pierre Thierry in the drama Somewhere in France (1916) starring Louise Glaum and Howard C. Hickman.
 He was living at 20 Horizon Avenue in Venice, California, where he registered to vote.
 He appeared in five movies released in 1917, including his role as Dillon in the drama The Little Brother starring Enid Bennett and William Garwood.
-He was then living at 115 Dudley Avenue in Venice, where he registered for the draft of World War I. He went on to serve as an ensign in the United States Navy|U.S. Navy.
+He was then living at 115 Dudley Avenue in Venice, where he registered for the draft of World War I. He went on to serve as an ensign in the U.S. Navy.

 Appearing in only one movie released in 1918, as Stuart Morley in the comedy/drama The Hired Man starring Charles Ray and Charles K. French, he was then absent from the screen for over a year due to the war.
 In 1920, he lived at 1309 Ocean Front in Santa Monica, and four of his movies were released that year.

 He was elevated to star status by producers Phil Goldstone and Ben F. Wilson.
 His screen name, taken from that of Douglas Fairbanks, whose real surname happened to be the same as his, came about with the release of his starring role in Goldstone's Hearts of the West (1920) with Frances Conrad.